Common Tax Return Mistakes

 These may sound obvious, but it's often the simplest details that trip people up.
 You might have calculated every last penny of every last expense.
 You might have kept and organised all your bank statements and payslips.
 However, all that care and effort mean nothing if you haven't done the following:

-What HMRC want from your tax return is a complete overview.
+What HMRC want from your self-assessment tax return is a complete overview.
 They won't be satisfied with anything less.
 Skipping over things you aren't sure of, or writing "details to follow" will only land you in hot water.
 Always use cold, hard numbers when they're asked for.

 RIFT tip: Remember you can save your progress on the returns website.
 If you're waiting for exact figures or details, you can always come back and fill them in later.
 Just remember to get it all finalised before the deadline.